 Although the Schmalkalden University of Applied Sciences itself does not finance any internships abroad, there are various contact points that can be of assistance to you.
-If you are looking for an internship in one of the member countries of the Erasmus programme, the Leonardo Office Thuringia in Ilmenau is your contact.
-It provides information on how to apply, receive funding and prepare a contract for your stay.
+If you are looking for an internship in one of the member countries of the Erasmus programme, EU-Praktikum Thuringia in Ilmenau is your contact.
+It provides information on how to apply and receive funding.
 Please note that during your Bachelor's programme and again during your Master's programme you can each receive a grant for an internship abroad of up to six months and additionally for a study abroad of, again, up to six months.

 This guide on the website www.auslandspraktikum.info/ provides further tips, also for internships in countries that are not represented in the Erasmus network.
 In addition, we have compiled further useful links for you below:

 - www.auslandspraktikum-ratgeber.com/ – general info on internships abroad